nextcloud/server-packages/README.md

 This repository can be used to build a very basic RPM suited for CentOS 7.

 The package has been built following official Nextcloud documentation and guidelines about strong directory permissions.
+See: https://help.nextcloud.com

 After the installation, the administrator should take care of the following: